Research

 Plant populations are already facing increasing temperatures, and must adapt or migrate to avoid local extinctions.
 Long-term temperature records show that global warming is already affecting tropical biomes such as the wet forest at La Selva Biological Station located in the Caribbean lowlands of Costa Rica, Central America.

-In this project, I will determine if Zingiberales species can acclimate to local air temperatures and modify their specific heat tolerance over the years.
+In this project, I determined if Zingiberales species can acclimate to local air temperatures and if their specific heat tolerance changes over the span of 7 years.

 Evolutionary history constrains heat tolerance of native and exotic tropical Zingiberales